• Global Maritime Jurisdictions: Unveiling Excellence - Mauritius Edition

 The Mauritius Ship Registry

 The various types of ship registration in Mauritius are governed by The Merchant Shipping Act 2007, based on the United Kingdom’s Merchant Shipping Act 1995.
-This act includes provisions for ship registration, ship mortgages, and bareboat charters, among others.
+This includes provisions for ship registration, ship mortgages, and bareboat charter registration, among others.

-In Mauritius, ships can be registered and managed through Global Business Companies (GBCs), Authorised Companies, and Trusts.
-A GBC-registered ship benefits from Mauritius’ extensive network of Double Taxation Treaties (54 globally, 24 within Africa), as well as 46 Investment Promotion and Protection Agreements.
+In Mauritius, ships can be owned and managed through Global Business Companies, Authorised Companies, and Trusts.
+Ship owners and operators using the Mauritius jurisdiction may benefit from the country’s extensive network of Double Taxation Treaties (54 globally, 24 within Africa), as well as 46 Investment Promotion and Protection Agreements.

 Mauritius is a signatory to various trade agreements that provide preferential access to key markets, including Southern African countries, the U.S., Europe, India, and Sub-Saharan Africa.